Visits to the Archives must be by appointment. Contact us by email (email@example.com), and please allow at least two weeks notice.

 We don’t hold our Thursday access days over summer, but we can try to arrange other times.
 Our normal arrangements resume in mid-February.

-The Archives don’t have onsite telephone or internet access.
-There is a photocopier at the Archives: 10c for A4, 15c for A3.
+The Archives don’t have onsite telephone or internet access for visitors.
+A photocopier is available, with a small charge per page for use.
 Digital cameras are permitted subject to approval from the Archives.
 Copyright restrictions apply, and audio-visual material in general may not be copied.

 Users of the collection will need to complete ALGA’s Access Agreement (pdf).